wilberquito/wilberquito/README.md

 # <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> Welcomed

-My name is Wilber Quito and I'm a software engineer with computer science background.
+My name is Wilber Quito and I'm a Software Engineer with Computer Science background.
 I'm from Spain, living in Girona and currently working at Nexus Geographics.
 I really enjoy coding and take great care in the experience, architecture, and code quality of the things I build.

 *Please don't mess with referential transparency, think functionally*.
 This is my lema.